MengyuanWangUW/MengyuanWangUW.github.io/_pages/teaching.md

 <p style="font-size:28pt"><b>Instructor-AE 514: Estimation Theory</b></p>

-In Fall 2022, I will be the primary instructor for AE 514: Estimation Theory at UW.
-All lecture notes and videos will be updated here.
+In Fall 2022, I was the primary instructor for AE 514: Estimation Theory at UW.
+All lecture notes and videos are updated here.
+Please send me emails if you have any questions or find anything wrong.
+I'd love to discuss with you!
 <style>
 table, th, td {
   border:2px solid black;